Oyo SSG Charges Public and Civil Servants to Embrace Positive Changes

 He noted that change management in the public sector will be able to bring positive impacts on the economy, positive impact on the public service, better prospects for individual public servants, and opportunities to some earning which can be invested in personal development or improving environments and many others.

-Earlier in his remarks, the special adviser to the Governor on Efficiency, Dr. Issac Ayandele said the efficiency unit of Oyo State Government was created to promote best practices for advancing service delivery and productivity in government MDAs by ensuring that the right things are done at the right time.
+Earlier in his remarks, the special adviser to the Governor on Efficiency, Dr. Issac Ayandele said the efficiency unit of Oyo State Government was created to promote best practices for advancing service deliver and productivity in government MDAs by ensuring that the right things are done at the right time.

 He noted that in line with the mandate given to the efficiency unit, the unit went round all the 64 MDAs,68 LGAs and LCDAs in the State on efficiency advocacy to all the civil and public service in the state.